Harnkal/Getting-and-Cleaning-Data_Assign/README.md

 In this section, the code will check if the raw dataset have already been downloaded and unziped in the correct path.
 In case you have not downloaded the raw dataset or not placed it properly according to the instructions above, it will download and unzip the raw dataset in the path it was programed to look for (it is important to follow this part of the instructions in case you don't want to download multiple copies of the dataset).

-Also in this item, the code will load the used packages and import the used data from raw dataset folder.
+Also in this item, the code will load the used packages and import the used data from the raw dataset folder.

 Merging data
 ---------------